Tag Archive for: 800 years

-The University of Medicine of Montpellier is the oldest medical school in the world.
+The University of Medicine of Montpellier is the oldest university medical school in the world.
 It celebrated its 800th anniversary on August 17, 2020.
 To mark the occasion, a series of events was scheduled to take place throughout 2020.
-Due to the current health situation, these events had to be postponed until 2021.
+Due to the current health situation, these events had to be postponed to 2021.
 The 800th anniversary is being marked by numerous events that will take place through the end of the year.
-Among them, five scientific or academic conferences are being organized remotely or in person on the university campus.
+Among them are five scientific or academic conferences, which will be held either remotely or in person on the university campus.

 Learn more about them below: